foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 Debug the examples
 ******************

-Still take the **blinky** as example, to debug it, you need to run the following commands:
+Use the **blinky** as example, to debug it, you need to run the following commands:

 .. code-block:: console